Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

 Welcome to the Resistance!

-So in terms of story, both Indy and Rise pull you into their respective worlds.
+So in terms of story, both Indy and Rise do a remarkable job of pulling you into their respective worlds.
 They include similar perils and daring escapes.
 Cast members and character animatronics address you as members of their world.

 However, when it comes to the sheer number of characters interactions, the immersive environment created by the attractions cast members, and the number of story twists and turns that happen along the way, Rise of the Resistance takes immersive Disneyland storytelling into another galaxy entirely.